authelia/authelia/SECURITY.md

 ### Email

 You can contact any of the maintainers for security vulnerability related issues by emailing [security@authelia.com](mailto:security@authelia.com).
+This email is strictly reserved for security and vulnerability disclosure related matters.
+If you need to contact us for another reason please use [Matrix](#matrix) or [team@authelia.com](mailto:security@authelia.com).
 Alternatively you may contact one of the maintainers directly via the following addresses:

 - **clems4ever:** [clement.michaud34@gmail.com](mailto:clement.michaud34@gmail.com)